A Summary of European Pre-History

-- In western Europe, most particularly in what is now France, is
+- In western Europe, most particularly in what is now France, was

-- In northwestern Russia, we have the Kunda culture, which may
+- In northwestern Russia was the Kunda culture, which may

 have been a proto-Uralic people.

-- In southern Russia, we find the Samara culture.
+- In southern Russia, there was the Samara culture.
 Although many

 believe this was home to proto-Indo-Europeans, it may have been

-- In the Balkans, there is a cluster of cultural groups that are
+- In the Balkans, there was a cluster of cultural groups that were

-fairly advanced.
-They include the Starčevo-Körös-Cris in Dacia
+fairly advanced, including the Starçevo-Körös-Cris culture in Dacia

 and Karanova culture in Thrace.
-These are followed by the
+These were followed by the

-Vinča-Turdas in Dacia and the Hamangia in Thrace.
-I believe
+Vinça-Turdas in Dacia and the Hamangia in Thrace.
+Following Igor M. Diakonov, I believe

-these represent the core of the Proto-Indo-Europeans (PIE)
+these represent the core of the neolithic Proto-Indo-Europeans (PIE).

 - And to the north, in parts of Germany, Poland, Czechia,